mistersouza/cliphub/README.md

 ### Supercharged Support

-- David Calikes, Code Institute Cohort Facilitator.
+- Kristyna Wach, Code Institute Cohort Facilitator.
   - Positive and Uplifting.
-David's Always available and boosts my confidence everytime we chat.
+Kristyna's Always available and boosts my confidence everytime we chat.
 - Oluwafemi Medale, Code Institute Mentor.
   - Bugs terminator.
 He always make times, when there's no time at all.
 - Chat GPT, Mister know it all.